US drops to fifth in WEF global competitiveness ranking

 China, the world's second biggest economy, only ranked in 26th place for competitiveness.

+Among the other leading emerging markets of Brazil, India and Russia, none were in the top 50.
 Klaus Schwab, founder and executive chairman of the WEF, said the survey had discovered a glimmer of hope for the global economy: "After a number of difficult years, a recovery from the economic crisis is tentatively emerging, although it has been very unequally distributed: much of the developing world is still seeing relatively strong growth, despite some risk of overheating."

 However, he went on to say that widespread problems persisted: "Most advanced economies continue to experience sluggish recovery, persistent unemployment and financial vulnerability, with no clear horizon for improvement."